tobiaskohlbau/IPPP/README.md

 ## Dependencies
 For matrix manipulation the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library is included.
-Collision detection between triangle meshes by the [PQP](http://gamma.cs.unc.edu/SSV/) library.
+Collision detection between triangle meshes by the [PQP](http://gamma.cs.unc.edu/SSV/) library and the [fcl](https://github.com/flexible-collision-library/fcl) library.

+#### Dependencies of the examles
-To show 2D results, the [OpenCV](http://opencv.org/) library is included.
+To show results, the [OpenCV](http://opencv.org/) library is for 2D examples included and the QT library is for the gui2D example included.
 The results from serial robots can be tested by the [vrep](http://www.coppeliarobotics.com/) simulation (an interface for the Jaco robot is written).